Sniper711/2019-DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

    (3-1).
 Find your token and save it to ngrok app:
           Visit https://dashboard.ngrok.com/get-started
-          Jump to step 3 : connect to your account, copy "./ngrok authtoken ....(your token)
+          Jump to step 3 : connect to your account, copy "./ngrok authtoken ....(your token)"
           ![](/photo/2019%200a%20Ngrok%20Step%203%20find%20token.png)
           Ctrl+Alt+T open terminal, input the commands:
           $ cd /home/nvidia/startup